GaoYusong/erlang-traffic-control/README.md

 ## Notice

 1. master branch is stable now, you can use it directly.
-2. the project has bean stable for two years running in our system
+2. the project has been stable for two years running in our system
 3. i wrote this project when i was an erlang learner, so the code style may be not good -:(

 ## Two ways to use it